Girtablulu/Packaging-Guide/README.md

    - Check if on the correct commit
 - Creating the diff
 - Submitting for Review
+   - Correct Changelog
+   - Test plan (not only Unit tests)
 - Submitting stacks
 - Updating Task Information